-The Insolvency Law also provides for the judicial and extrajudicial recovery processes (Decree-Law no. 1/2013, of 4 July).
+The Insolvency Law (Decree-Law no. 1/2013, of 4 July) provides not only the steps for the judicial recovery process, but also for the extrajudicial recovery process.

-The judicial recovery can only be initiated by the debtor by filing a petition with the court.
+The judicial recovery can be initiated by the debtor, the debtor's surviving spouse, debtor's heirs, the executor or the remaining partner, by filing a petition with the court.
 If accepted by the court, the debtor must submit a recovery plan to the court showing evidence of the viability of the business, a detailed description of the recovery process and the proposed recovery measures.
-If the plan is accepted by the court and not challenged by any creditor, the plan is approved and the restructured claims of the company (i.e. new rights and obligations set out in the plan, after sale of assets, if applicable) shall be binding on the debtor and creditors.
-If, on the other hand, the plan is challenged, a general meeting of creditors must be convened and the plan approved by more than 50% of all creditors to bind all creditors.
+If the plan is accepted by the court and not challenged by any creditor, the process follows its normal course, and the restructured claims of the company (i.e. new rights and obligations set out in the plan, after sale of assets, if applicable) shall be binding on the debtor and creditors.
+If the plan is challenged, a general meeting of the creditors must be convened and the approval depends, cumulatively, on the vote of the creditors present at the meeting that holds more than half of the total claims and on the vote of the simple majority of the members present.

-The extrajudicial recovery is also initiated by the debtor.
-This procedure is a special mediation procedure in which the recovery plan is negotiated with the creditors, according to the rules of conciliation and mediation provided for in Law no. 11/99, of 8 July - the Arbitration, Conciliation and Mediation Regime.
-If the plan is approved by creditors representing 3/5 or more of the total amount of credits, a recovery agreement is deposited in a judicial court and such agreement shall in effect constitute an enforcement order, subject to specific performance and grounds for declaring insolvency should the credits not be paid.
+The extrajudicial recovery can only be initiated by the debtor.
+This is a special mediation procedure in which the recovery plan is negotiated with the creditors, according to the rules of conciliation and mediation provided in Law no. 11/99, of 8 July - the Arbitration, Conciliation and Mediation Regime.
+If the plan is approved by creditors representing $\frac{3}{3}$ or more of the total amount of credits, a recovery agreement is deposited in a judicial court and such agreement shall, in effect, constitute an enforcement order, subject to specific performance and grounds for declaring insolvency should the credits not be paid.